ccollicutt/ccollicutt.github.io/_posts/2023-11-23-reloader-kubernetes.md

 # {{ page.title }}

 I will tell you a secret—no, a story.
 Say, at some point, I had a Kubernetes webhook admission controller that I wrote and deployed, and then the TLS certificate was automatically (nice!) renewed by cert-manager, but the pod wasn't restarted, so it still had the old certificate, and now all Kubernetes deployments failed.
 That is indeed a story, perhaps a sad one.
-I had this shiny new cert, but no one was using.
+I had this shiny new cert, but no one was using it.
 Say I wanted to fix that.
 One way would be with [Reloader](https://github.com/stakater/Reloader).

 ## Reloader